Boston PhD & Master's in Human Resources (HR) Graduate Degree Programs

 Society for Human Resource Management (SHRM)

-The SHRM is not an accreditation agency for HRM degree programs.
-But it is an industry leader that sets standards in human resources.
+The SHRM is an industry leader that sets standards in human resources.

 Often, it works with individual schools to help them cover crucial content areas.
 When this is so, you may learn the things you need to know when you pursue post-degree certification.
 Many of today’s employers prefer candidates with that extra credential.

-To sit for these exams, you’ll need to earn your degree at a college or university with approval from SHRM’s Academic Initiatives staff.
-They check if the school lines up with SHRM’s curriculum.
+To sit for these certification exams, you’ll need to earn your degree at a college or university with approval from SHRM’s Academic Initiatives staff.

-How Long is a Masters in Human Resource Management Degree?
+How Long is a Masters in Human Resources Management Degree?

 How Much Does it Cost to Get a Masters in Human Resources?